Definable discrete sets with large continuum: Ramsey theory of iterated Sacks forcing

 \subsection{The Polarized Mycielski's Theorem for product of Sacks forcing}

-Before we prove Galvin's Theorem for iterated Sacks forcing, we go back to product Sacks forcing: The following result generalizes of Mycielski's Theorem (see \cite[Theorem~1,~p.~141]{mycielski} or \cite[19.1,~p.~129]{kechris1995}) to infinite sequences of elements of Cantor space.
-It will be the main tool in proving Galvin's Theorem for iterated Sacks forcing.
+Before we prove Galvin's Theorem for iterated Sacks forcing, we go back to product Sacks forcing: The following result generalizes Mycielski's Theorem (see \cite[Theorem~1,~p.~141]{mycielski} or \cite[19.1,~p.~129]{kechris1995}) to infinite sequences of elements of Cantor space.
+It will be crucial in proving Galvin's Theorem for iterated Sacks forcing.
 Ramsey theory for infinite sequences was also studied in \cite{todorcevic} and \cite{louveau-ea}. \begin{thm} Let $B$ be a comeager subset of $X= {}^\omega({}^\omega 2)$.
-Then there is a sequence $C_n$, for $n\in\omega$, of perfect subsets of ${}^\omega 2$ such that $\big( \prod_{n\in\omega} C_n \big)\cap B = \emptyset$. \end{thm} The proof is an elaboration of the argument from \cite{dorais}; a proof could also be based using methods from \cite{todorcevic}. \begin{proof} Let $\Q$ be the partial order consisting of pairs $q=( n_q, f_q)$ with $n_q \in \omega$ and $f_q\colon {}^{n_q} 2 \to {}^{<\omega} 2$, ordered by $q \leq p$ \emph{iff} $n_q \geq n_p$ and for each $s \in {}^{n_q} 2$, $f_q(s) \supseteq f_p( s \res n_p)$.
+Then there is a sequence $C_n$, for $n\in\omega$, of perfect subsets of ${}^\omega 2$ such that $\big( \prod_{n\in\omega} C_n \big)\subseteq B$. \end{thm} The proof is an elaboration of the argument from \cite{dorais}; a proof could also be based on methods from \cite{todorcevic}. \begin{proof} For this proof, let $\Q$ be the partial order consisting of pairs $q=( n_q, f_q)$ where $n_q \in \omega$ and $f_q\colon {}^{\leq n_q} 2 \to {}^{<\omega} 2$ preserves $\subseteq$; ordered by $q \leq p$ \emph{iff} $n_q \geq n_p$ and $f_q \supseteq f_p$.
 Clearly, $\Q$ as a forcing adds a perfect subset of Cohen reals to ${}^\omega 2$.
 Further, let $\bar \Q = \prod^{<\omega}_\omega \Q$, the finite support product of $\omega$ many copies of $\Q$.
 We shall presently find a filter for $\bar \Q$ in the ground model, meeting countably many dense sets, to give us the desired sequence of perfect sets.